Solar-network/docs/docs/cryptography/README.md

 #### Address Prefix Table

 The following is a full prefix-byte table for custom Address construction and is provided for informational purposes.
-While this would not be used for Swipechain Mainnet or Devnet, it _CAN_ be used for custom networks.
+While this would not be used for Solar Mainnet or Devnet, it _CAN_ be used for custom networks.

 |      dec      |      hex        |       Prefix        |
 | :-----------: | :-------------: | :-----------------: |